SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 # Verified Values During Contract Execution

-During execution, some contracts may want to use "external-data" - meaning data that is generated outside of the enclave and sent into the enclave - such as the tx sender address, the funds sent with the tx, block height, etc.
+During execution, some contracts may want to use "external-data" - meaning data generated outside of the enclave and sent into the enclave - such as the tx sender address, the funds sent with the tx, block height, etc...

-As these parameters are sent to the enclave, they can theoretically be tampered with, and an attacker might send false data.
-Thus, relying on such data is **conceivably risky**.
+As these parameters are sent to the enclave, they can theoretically be tampered with, and an attacker might send false data; making relying on this data **conceivably risky**.

-For example, let's say we are implementing an admin interface for a contract, i.e. functionality that is open only for a predefined address.
+For example, let's say we are implementing an admin interface for a contract, i.e. functionality only for a predefined address.
 We want to ensure the `env.message.sender` parameter provided during contract execution is legitimate, so we will confirm that `env.message.sender == predefined_address`.
 If this condition is met we can provide admin functionality.
-If the `env.message.sender` parameter can be tampered with - we effectively can't rely on it and cannot implement the admin interface.
+If the `env.message.sender` parameter can be tampered with — we effectively can't rely on it and cannot implement the admin interface.

 ## Tx Parameter Verification